fpezzati/movona/README.md

 One of the key components in ScouterWeb is the function that allows gui components to send an event that will update application's state and refresh gui itself.

-### ScouterWeb integrates with PlannerWeb by sharing events
+Right now ScouterWeb provides CRUD functionalities about creating and editing paths.

-Random ideas:
+### Random ideas:
-- some event should be passed to planner as html custom event
+- SW integrates with PlannerWeb by sharing events.
+Some event should be passed to planner as html custom event,
+- SW should provide an advanced editing experience (add attributes with no schema, set taints or allow tokens, so on..),
+- SW must provide some key combination to switch from draw to edit mode.

 ### TODO:
-- edit form is too basic: events does not work, add a '+' button to add attributes,
-- refactor code!
-The way components are arranged is bad, tools are suppose to created where needed but they need map that is created in the index.js.
-That mess because I did not implement any dependency injection mechanism in my fe components.
-- bare UX is defined, fix cypress tests,
+- refactor code! index.js is a mess, but it should not that hard to clean it up.
 - to use a toggle draw button (current implementation) or force user to hit button or Ctrl-D every time he wants to draw?
 - provide keyboard shortcut to toggle draw feature,
 - think about CI/CD.

 ### DONE:
-- move complexity from Tools component,
+- move complexity from Tools component.

+## 20220918
+I'll try to use this as a log.

+I should convert my eventshandler into a monad.
+It should be easy and fulfilling.

+Let's concentrate about authentication.

+## 20220924
+Let's use a dummy .js script to authenticate users for now.
+[Here](https://www.nginx.com/blog/validating-oauth-2-0-access-tokens-nginx/) is the article from which I am fetching 'inspiration' :) Finding a good identity provider and get how it works is a real work, not doing that right now.
+Which one should I take by the way?
+Keycloack, Gluu, OpenIAM...